-Which are the Best types of chicken breeds in Kenya?
+Which is the Best chicken breed to rear in Kenya?

 Are you looking for the best layers, broilers or dual purpose chicken breeds for the highest farm profits?
 In this post, we will give you a list of the best broilers, layers and dual-purpose chicken types in East and Central Africa region.
 The analysis compares the exotic meat chicken and egg producing chicken.
 Others are the indigenous ecotypes and other cross breeds.